Betty Ross: Return

-Talbot is eventually rescued by General Ross, Clay Quartermain and the Hulk.
+Talbot is eventually rescued by General Ross, Clay Quartermain, and the Hulk.
 During his time in captivity by the Gremlin, Talbot was made into a mindless husk.
-In order to unblock Talbot's mind, Doctor Leonard Samson has the Hulk (who was, at that time, Banner's mind controlling the Hulk's body by a special device worn on his head called the Encephalo-Helmet) unblock what was keeping him in a mindless state.
+To unblock Talbot's mind, Doc Samson has the Hulk (who was, at that time, Banner's mind controlling the Hulk's body) unblock what was keeping him in a mindless state.
 The process is, ultimately, a success.
 However, the Talbots' marriage later becomes strained.

 When General Ross suffers a nervous breakdown, Talbot returns to the military as a Colonel and it is revealed that he had fired a ray gun that sent the Hulk to the Sub-Atomic universe after the Hulk stormed into Gamma Base, looking for Jarella.
 This incident proves to be the last straw in Talbot's already deteriorating relationship with Betty, and their marriage later ends in divorce.
 Blaming the failure of his marriage on Banner, whom he also tried to have court-martialed, Talbot steals the War Wagon prototype and dies in Japan while trying to destroy the Hulk.
 Betty admits to Rick Jones afterwards that she had never stopped loving Banner all the while she was married to Talbot.

 When Betty learns that her father had conspired with MODOK to kill the Hulk, she accuses him of treason.
 Realizing Betty was right, Ross nearly commits suicide and then disappears.

-Banner again achieves a state in which he can control his transformations and maintain his normal personality and intelligence while in the form of the Hulk.
+Banner again achieves a state in which he can control his transformations and maintain his mind while in the form of the Hulk.
 But Betty is upset because she wants Banner to be rid of the Hulk, not to control him, and leaves him once again.
-When the Hulk disappears from Earth for an extended period (banished by Doctor Strange to the Crossroads, an alternative reality/inter-dimensional portal, because he became completely bestial), Betty begins dating a man named Ramon.
+When Doctor Strange banishes Hulk to the Crossroads, an alternative reality/inter-dimensional portal, Betty begins dating a man named Ramon.
 Upon learning that the Hulk had been sighted on Earth once again, Betty leaves Ramon and returns to Gamma Base, where the Hulk is subjected to a process that splits Banner and the Hulk into separate entities.
 Believing himself finally cured, Banner proposes to Betty, and she accepts.
 Betty's father appears at the wedding, armed with a gun and demanding that the marriage not take place before shooting Rick Jones, who tries to stop him.
 Betty confronts her father, accusing him of domineering her throughout her life, as well as calling him out on his hostility towards Banner over the years, and cows him into surrendering the gun.
 Finally, Banner and Betty are pronounced husband and wife.